mattlee821/000_thesis/README.md

 [Laura
 Corbin](https://www.bristol.ac.uk/people/person/Laura-Corbin-15c0325f-9e1d-4f18-bb53-4bb67aa7baf7/)

-The structure of this repository is as follows:
+This GitHub repository houses all of the components used in the creation of my thesis.
+Importantly, it makes available all publicly available data, scripts, results, and figures used in the thesis.
+All figures presented in the thesis, and those too large to be included, are available within this repository.
+The structure of the repository is as
+follows:

 1. All data, results, figures, and scripts mentioned in the thesis are within the `index\` directory